Petar-Yovchev/Cities-in-Europe/README.md

 JS Web-ReactJS

 ### Project Name: Cities of Europe!

-Cities of Europe is app with which information and photos about cities can be shared and viewed!
+Cities of Europe is an application that allows you to add, view or like information about cities!

 ![Screenshot 131002](https://user-images.githubusercontent.com/48017643/152678059-f9c4e33e-e290-4df5-86b3-36129e215afc.png)